INVESTOR ALERT: Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed Against CarLotz, Inc. and Encourages Investors to Contact the Firm Before September 7, 2021

-The law firm of Kirby+McInerney+LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired CarLotz, Inc. (“CarLotz” or the “Company”) (NASDAQ: LOTZ) securities from December 30, 2020 through May 25, 2021, inclusive (the “Class Period”).
+NEW YORK, July 20, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired CarLotz, Inc. (“CarLotz” or the “Company”) ( LOTZ) securities from December 30, 2020 through May 25, 2021, inclusive (the “Class Period”).
 Investors have until September 7, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 On March 15, 2021, CarLotz announced its fourth quarter and full year 2020 financial results.
 During a related conference call, the Company stated that gross profit and gross profit per unit (“GPU”) “were softer than . . . expected” due to “the surge in inventory during the quarter and the resulting lower retail unit profitability.”
 CarLotz also reported that the additional inventory “created a logjam that resulted in slower processing and higher days to sell.”
 On this news, the Company’s stock price declined by $0.79 per share, or approximately 8.5%, from $9.24 per share to close at $8.45 per share on March 16, 2021.